-About "50 Acres"
+About "Fifty Acres"

-FIFTY ACRES: IN ZEZE’S GARDEN, 2006-2013
+FIFTY ACRES: IN ZEZE’S GARDEN, 2006-2018

 Series: Big Blooms, Fowl Portraits, Paradisus, Disturbed Paradise

-This project, which I began in 2006, is an ongoing photographic exploration of one idyllic fifty acre farm and garden estate owned by renowned NYC florist Zezé, that is close to my home in the Hudson Valley.
+This project, which I began in 2006, is an ongoing photographic exploration of one idyllic fifty acre farm and garden estate owned by renowned NYC florist Zezé, that is close to my home in the Upper Hudson Valley.
 The entire collection is comprised of thousands of photographs devoted to this one unique place, and includes the four series: Big Blooms, Fowl Portraits, Paradisus and Disturbed Paradise.
 Rather than a subject, for me, this garden has become a site for a specific way of seeing, and as a result a specific way of making photographs.
 I quickly learned that documenting the superficial garden, however extraordinary, was a limited pursuit and I set out to see just how far I could go beyond it’s obvious physical borders.
-Photographing each element not once, but scores of times over the last seven years, I continue to search for new ways of relating to and representing the garden, adopting this particular place as my global landscape.
+Photographing each element scores of times over the last twelve years, I continue to search for new ways of relating to and representing the garden, adopting this particular place as my global landscape.
 In this world as I envision it, reference points seem to vanish, landscapes begin to animate, birds take on human personalities in formal portrait studies, and flowers stripped of all floral context, transform into powerful new personas.

-In Paradisus, a traditional landscape series, I am specifically drawn to individual elements in Zezé’s gardens; icons that represent the humans who live and work in them.
+In Paradisus, a traditional landscape series, I am drawn to individual elements in Zezé’s gardens; icons that represent the humans who live and work in them.
 The whimsically placed garden statuary and architectural items, the hand wrought twig bridges and landscapes that make me think of Constable, Rousseau and the flower fields of Provence.
 Exploring the thin line between reality and fantasy, I see the landscape in Paradisus as equally art and nature; in changing light and seasons.
 Landscapes that to me at times evoke a silent theater lit by sunshine, with each element a unique and willing performer on my stage.
 Through systematic and repeated sequences, Paradisus is a place of contentment in which existence is positive, harmonious and timeless.